KellerJordan/modded-nanogpt/README.md

 ### Notes
 * For the llm.c baseline: The 90 minute time is on 8xA100; it's 45 minutes on 8xH100.
 This baseline is essentially a hardware-optimized GPT-2-small replication using better training data.
-* All runs before 11/19/24 can be run with PyTorch 2.5.1 or below.
+* All runs before 11/19/24 can be run with PyTorch 2.5.1.
 Runs including and after 11/19/24 require PyTorch 2.6.0 (nightly) to use FlexAttention.

 ---